kafawi/Daily-Coding-Problem/problems.md

 [solution](SOLUTIONS/p051/concept.md)

-time: 1h, because documentation of explanation
+time: 1h, because documentation of explanation + 15 min in for the correction

 ---